chriswininger/ai-document-query-system/README.md

 ## Structure

-1. spring-ai-demo-backend: An API backed by large language models and a vector database
+1. api-spring: An API backed by large language models and a vector database
-2. spring-ai-demo-web-client: A React frontend which exposes visual ways to interact with the database
+2. web-client: A React frontend which exposes visual ways to interact with the database
 3. rag-experiments/vectorization-pipeline: The entry point for ingesting new documents.
 I would like to eventually shift this responsibility to spring-ai-demo-backend, but it's easier to experiment with the unstructured data in Python.